Margaret Thatcher: Post-Oxford career (1947–1951)

-After graduating, Roberts moved to Colchester in Essex to work as a research chemist for BX Plastics.
+After graduating, Roberts secured a position as a research chemist for British Xylonite (BX Plastics) following a series of interviews arranged by Oxford; she subsequently moved to Colchester in Essex to work at the firm.
+Little is known about her brief time there.
+By her own account, she was initially enthusiastic about the position, as she had been intended to function as a personal assistant to the company's head of research and development, providing opportunities to learn about operations management: "But on my arrival it was decided that there was not enough to do in that capacity."
+Instead, she seems to have researched methods of attaching polyvinyl chloride (PVC) to metals.
+While with the firm, she joined the Association of Scientific Workers.
 In 1948, she applied for a job at Imperial Chemical Industries (ICI) but was rejected after the personnel department assessed her as "headstrong, obstinate and dangerously self-opinionated".
 Jon Agar in Notes and Records argues that her understanding of modern scientific research later impacted her views as prime minister.

 Roberts joined the local Conservative Association and attended the party conference at Llandudno, Wales, in 1948, as a representative of the University Graduate Conservative Association.
 Meanwhile, she became a high-ranking affiliate of the Vermin Club, a group of grassroots Conservatives formed in response to a derogatory comment made by Aneurin Bevan.
 One of her Oxford friends was also a friend of the Chair of the Dartford Conservative Association in Kent, who were looking for candidates.
 Officials of the association were so impressed by her that they asked her to apply, even though she was not on the party's approved list; she was selected in January 1950 (aged 24) and added to the approved list post ante.